achow6/comparing-baltimore-wilton-household-income/README.md

 # Comparing Household Income in Baltimore, MD and Wilton, CT

 This project serves to compare two cities, Baltimore, MD, and my hometown, Wilton, CT.
 Although these areas are only about a 5 hour drive apart, having lived in both places for some time, I noticed that they are incredibly different.
-Household income is explored in this project as a possible difference between these two areas.
+Household income and parents' socioeconomic status is explored in this project as a possible difference between these two areas.

 # Business Question
 Which city encourages more social mobility?
 How could SES affect this?